portotype/portotype.com/ideas/readme.md

-🖤: This is the still I am obsessing about.
+🖤: This is the stuff I am obsessing about.
 👫: I invested in this, so others can obsess about it.

 Patterns:
 1. High-quality software that can scale with small teams.
 [Game-quality Charts engine](), [The AI router](), [Link tracker](2022-06-11-link-tracker.md), [Full-stack Markdown](2022-03-01-full-stack-markdown.md), [All the Payments](2022-06-01-multi-country-payments-terminal/).